Network Consensus in the Wasserstein Metric Space of Probability Measures: Special Cases and Convergence Details

-where $\delta_{y}\left(dx\right)$ denotes the delta-Dirac measure located at $y$, $\alpha_{j}^{i}\geq0$ and $\sum_{j=1}^{N}\alpha_{j}^{i}=1$.
-In this case, the minimization in (\ref{consensus3}) can be solved exactly via a finite-dimensional linear program \cite{gangbo1998optimal,rabin2012wasserstein} and the resulting measure is also an empirical measure\footnote{As discussed previously, for special, certainly non-generic, arrangements of discrete measures the minimisation in (\ref{consensus3}) may not have a unique solution (though a solution always exists) \cite{bonneel2015sliced}.
-We ignore these degenerate special cases (leading to non-uniqueness) since they may only arise under constraints of little practical interest.}.
-However, the computational requirements of this linear program may explode quickly with the number of input measures and the number of atoms of these measures; see \cite{gangbo1998optimal,rabin2012wasserstein,bishop2014gossip,bishop2014information}.
-Nevertheless, numerous fast approximation methods have been derived \cite{boissard2011distribution,bonneel2015sliced,carlier2014numerical,cuturi2014fast}.
-The details of these algorithms are beyond the scope of this work, but it follows that operation (\ref{consensus3}) is thus practical in the application important case involving empirical measures\footnote{Interestingly, if each input measure is defined by a single Dirac (in $(\mathfrak{U}_{2}(\mathbb{R}),\ell_{2})$, i.e. with $p=2$), then the classical (linear) consensus algorithm in $\mathbb{R}$ is recovered, e.g. as in \cite{xiao2005scheme,moreau:05}.
-Of course, typically one is interested in more general empirical input measures.}.
+We note as an aside that for empirical measures in $\mathbb{R}^n$, for any integer $n\geq 1$, the minimization in (\ref{consensus3}) can still be solved exactly via a finite-dimensional linear program \cite{gangbo1998optimal,rabin2012wasserstein} and the resulting measure is again an empirical distribution\footnote{As discussed previously, for special, certainly non-generic, arrangements of discrete measures the minimisation in (\ref{consensus3}) may not have a unique solution (though a solution always exists) \cite{bonneel2015sliced}.}.
+However, the computational requirements of this linear program (in $\mathbb{R}^n$, when $n\geq2$) may explode quickly with the number of input measures and the number of atoms of these measures; see \cite{gangbo1998optimal,rabin2012wasserstein,bishop2014gossip,bishop2014information}.
+Numerous fast approximation methods have been derived for computing the barycenter update (\ref{consensus3}) itself \cite{boissard2011distribution,bonneel2015sliced,carlier2014numerical,cuturi2014fast}.
+The details of these algorithms are beyond the scope of this work, but it follows that the update (\ref{consensus3}) itself is thus computable with empirical measures in higher dimensions $\mathbb{R}^n$.
+Albeit not the focus of this article, we note in passing that convergence of the distributed protocol (\ref{consensus3}) with empirical measures on $\mathbb{R}^n$ follows readily from arguments on the convergence of Euclidean (linear) consensus \cite{moreau:05,bishop2014gossip}.